RyuuXS/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.